Contactless Bank cards

 The transactions are not displayed instantaneously on the fare reader as they are carried out in the backend system.

-Please take out the card you intend to use from your bag or wallet so that you tap only one contactless card (e.g. Mastercard, NETS, Visa, EZ-Link, NETS FlashPay or Concession card) when using the transit system.
+Please take out the card you intend to use from your bag or wallet so that you tap only one contactless card (e.g. American Express, Mastercard, NETS, Visa, EZ-Link, NETS FlashPay or Concession card) when using the transit system.
 This is similar to retail purchases, where you would present one card for payment.

 If several contactless cards are detected, more than one card may be charged.